grafana/grafana/docs/sources/setup-grafana/configure-security/index.md

 # Planning IAM integration strategy

-This topic describes the decisions you should make when using an Identity and Access Management (IAM) provider to manage access to Grafana.
+This section describes the decisions you should make when using an Identity and Access Management (IAM) provider to manage access to Grafana.
 IAM ensures that users have secure access to sensitive data and [Grafana resources], simplifying user management and authentication.

 ## Benefits of integrating with an IAM provider

 Integrating with an IAM provider provides the following benefits:

-- **User management**: By providing Grafana access to your current user database, you eliminate the overhead of replicating user information and instead have centralized user management for users' roles and permissions to Grafana resources.
+- **User management**: By providing Grafana access to your current user management system, you eliminate the overhead of replicating user information and instead have centralized user management for users' roles and permissions to Grafana resources.

-- **Security**: IAM solutions provide advanced security features such as MFA, RBCA, and audit trails, which can help to improve the security of your Grafana installation.
+- **Security**: many IAM solutions provide advanced security features such as multi-factor authentication, RBCA, and audit trails, which can help to improve the security of your Grafana installation.

 - **SSO**: Properly setting up Grafana with your current IAM solution enables users to access Grafana with the same credentials they use for other applications.

-- **Scalability**: Adding, updating, or removing users from your user database is immediately reflected in Grafana.
+- **Scalability**: User additions and updates in your user database are immediately reflected in Grafana.

 In order to plan an integration with Grafana, assess your organization's current needs, requirements and any existing IAM solutions being used.
-This should include which set of roles and permissions will be match to each type of user and which groups of users share the same set of permissions and access to shared resources.
+This includes thinking about how roles and permissions will be mapped to users in Grafana, and how users can be grouped together to access shared resources.

-After considering needs, chosen IAM solution and taking into consideration the security requirements, the last step is to test it out thoroughly before deploying it to a production environment.

 ## Internal vs external users

-As a first step, determine where your Grafana users are located.
-Are the users located within your organization, or are they outside your organization?
+As a first step, determine how you want to manage users who will access Grafana.

-If the users are within your organization, Grafana might be able to integrate with those users through an identify provider.
+Do you already use an identity provider to manage users?
+If so, Grafana might be able to integrate with your identity provider through one of our IdP integrations.

-If the users are outside your organization, you must provide anonymous access to Grafana, which is not enabled by default.
+Refer to [Configure authentication documentation]({{< relref "./configure-authentication" >}}) for the list of currently supported providers.

+If you are not interested in setting up an external identity provider, but still want to limit access to your Grafana instance, you should consider using Grafana's basic authentication.

+Finally, if you want your Grafana instance to be accessible to everyone, you can enable anonymous access to Grafana.
-For information about enabling anonymous access, refer to the [documentation]({{< relref "../../setup-grafana/configure-security/configure-authentication#anonymous-authentication" >}}).
+For information, refer to the [anonymous authentication documentation]({{< relref "./configure-security/configure-authentication#anonymous-authentication" >}}).

 ## Ways to organize users